-Ku-ring-gai (NSW, postcodes —) has unique LGA-wide factors that impact your air conditioning quote.
+Ku-ring-gai (NSW, postcodes —) has LGA-wide factors that materially affect pricing.

 In suburbs like Roseville, Killara, Lindfield, and Gordon, strict Heritage Conservation Area (HCA) rules dictate that outdoor condenser units cannot be visible from the street.
 Installers must often factor in longer pipe runs to the rear of the property or the installation of custom acoustic screens to meet Ku-ring-gai Council's aesthetic and noise requirements.